FlynnByReference/CSCE-3513-2022-Project/README.md

 Enter players information
-Click "Enter" to send players to database and goes to playerAction.html The timer will show up, then wait about 10 seconds for players to show up
+Click "Enter" to send players to database and goes to playerAction.html The timer will show up, then wait about 10 seconds for players to show up Then the events will replace the timer
+The events of the game will show up for 5 seconds each after the timer ends Then the final score will display replacing the events

 ```